Hybrid Quantum Cryptography from Communication Complexity: Practical quantum protocols for the PM problem

 Consider a lossy channel, with $T$ the transmittance of the channel, defined as $T = 10^{-0.02 L}$, where $L$ is the length of the quantum channel expressed in kilometers.
 Let $\eta_{det}$ be the detector efficiency and $P_{dark}$ the dark-count probability per detector.
 We will assume that the error rate is dominated by dark counts and that clicks due to signals and due to dark counts are independent.
 In this analysis we will not consider photon counting detectors.
 Now let us consider the probability of a photon sent by Alice being detected: it will be transmitted with probability $T$ due to loss in the transmission channel; once it has successfully reached Bob's measurement apparatus, there is a probability $2\beta$ of addressing one of the modes described by the partial matching; finally, once it is rerouted to one of the two detectors, it will be detected only with probability $\eta_{det}$.
 Combining all these steps, the final probability for a photon to be detected is $\tilde{T} \coloneqq 2\beta \eta_{det} T $.
+Since each photon is independent, the probability that there is at least one click due to the signal is

+Hence, compared to standard QKD protocols that only allow to send one copy per channel use, sending multiple photons per channel use exponentially increases the probability of obtaining a click, thereby improving overall performance.

-Since each photon is independent, the probability that there is at least one click due to the signal is $P_s= 1-(1-\tilde{T})^m$.
-Moreover, the probability of getting zero clicks is the probability of having at the same time no clicks from dark counts and no clicks due to the actual signal, i.e.\ $(1-P_{dark})^2 (1-P_s)$.
+Moreover, the probability of getting zero clicks is the probability of having at the same time no clicks from dark counts and no clicks due to the actual signal, i.e.